Divorce in Malaysia

 Every petition must include the following:

-• Steps taken for reconciliation.
+- Steps were taken for reconciliation.

 How long will my divorce take?